 How Do I Know if My Citizenship Application Has Been Approved?

 USCIS will send you a Form I-797 a few weeks after you file your N-400.
 The I-797 means USCIS is confirming they received your paperwork.
 If they approve you for an interview, they’ll mail you a notice, but they only send the interview notice one time.
 Therefore, you must pay careful attention to your mailbox and notify USCIS if you change your address.
 (You can update your address using USCIS’s online Alien’s Change of Address Card).

 How Long After My Citizenship Application Is Approved Will I Have My Naturalization Interview?

 USCIS will usually schedule your interview for about 14 months after it first receives your N-400 petition for naturalization.
 USCIS provides resources to help you prepare for your interview.
 The video below explains the interview process.

 After you finish your interview, it will generally take four more months before USCIS tells you whether you’ll be a citizen or not.
 If you are approved, you can expect to attend your naturalization ceremony within 1.5 months.

-Applying for Citizenship by Naturalization can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your Citizenship by Naturalization case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Applying for Citizenship by Naturalization can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the Form N-400 process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!